-Rehab refers to the therapeutic elements of a stay in treatment, that tackle the underlying psychological components of addiction, and usually occurs after the initial physical detox stage.
+Rehabilitation refers to the therapeutic part of treatment that work on the hidden psychological aspects of addictive habits, and comes after the initial phase of physical detox.

 Detox-Only .v.
 Rehab Treatment In Sandyhills, Glasgow

-Rehab is NOT for:
+Rehab is NOT advisable for:

 How Do I Make Best Use Of My Time, In Drug/Alcohol Rehab Treatment Sandyhills?